There are lots of posts out there on blogging tips.

 BAM.
 No more anxiety about which words are/aren’t capitalized.

-I think periodically I’ll have to edit and add to this list once I discover more useful tid-bits of information like these.
+I think periodically I’ll have to edit and add to this list once I discover more useful tid-bits of blog hacks and information like this.

-Hopefully these small hacks helped you, or answered blogging questions you’ve had for the longest time.
+Hopefully these small blogging hacks helped you, or answered blogging questions you’ve had for the longest time.